CS178A-B/final-project-sentinals/README.md

 For Milestone Three we organize the components of the Nerf Sentry in a 'nice' fashion so that the wires are not all over the place.
 The Blaster is able to move Horizontally now and fire upon a moving target!

 <img src="https://github.com/CS178A-B/final-project-sentinals/blob/main/readme_visuals/MainBase.JPG" width="700" height="500"/>
-<center>Bottom half of the Nerf Sentry for Horizontal Movement</center>

 ### Overall System Diagram: